 It also targets more moderate income families as well, so it is not strictly for households living in poverty.
 Some version of this health coverage is offered in every state and most doctors, hospital, and medical providers accept CHIP insurance when treating kids.

 Families and working parents who just lack health insurance from their job can still apply for CHIP as well.
 So having a job does not prevent you from receiving access to this government insurance program, as many working families cannot pay their bills and afford health insurance on their own.
 In addition, legal guardians and grandparents can apply for Medicaid and CHIP on behalf of a child or someone that they are caring for.

 In almost all states, routine checks ups and well child doctor visits are offered for free.
 Some other medical treatments may require the parent to pay for copayments.
 A number of other states also charge a monthly premium for coverage; however your total expenses can’t be more than 5% of your family’s total household income each month.
 As indicated, the program will vary by state.
 Each state can customize (to some extent) its version of the Children's Health Insurance Program.
 They can set benefits, premiums, eligibility, and cost-sharing levels.

 As examples of the type of coverage, the Children’s Medicaid and CHIP offers many other benefits to qualified families.
 These too depend on the state though.

 Newborns as well as pregnant women can also get assistance.
 Benefits include providing preventative care to keep them well; receive needed shots and immunizations that prevent disease; get free dental care; access prescription medications for the baby or mom; and children can also receive treatment for recurring illnesses such as asthma, flu, and ear infections.
-Other services provided by CHIP include routine check-ups, vision care, Laboratory and X-ray services, and Inpatient and outpatient hospital care.
+Other services provided by CHIP include routine check-ups, mental health services, vision care, Laboratory and X-ray services, and Inpatient and outpatient hospital care.